Opinion: Hate in the heart of Germany | DW | 20.02.2020

-The murders in Hanau prove beyond a shadow of a doubt that the escalation of hate has arrived in Germany.
-This brutal violence must sound the alarm for politics and society, says DW Editor-in-Chief Ines Pohl.
+Deadly shootings in Hanau were fueled by deep-seated racism, Germany's attorney general has said.
+This brutal violence must be a warning bell for politicians and civil society alike, says DW Editor-in-Chief Ines Pohl.

 Fertile ground for murderers in German society